 - For those doing Masters or DPhils, you should be able to speak with departmental administrators about the requirements and timelines you need to keep to, and your supervisor(s) should be able to support your project goals and keep you on track.
 Your college advisor is also a valuable source of support.

-- Reverend Andrew Foreshew-Cain, the Acting Head of Welfare, can help with academic difficulties and also suggest specialist resources.
-He is very happy to be contacted at email@example.com or 07812453230.
+- Nicole Jones, our Head of Wellbeing, the Acting Head of Welfare, can help with academic difficulties and also suggest specialist resources.
+She can be contacted on firstname.lastname@example.org.

 Personal / medical factors